 In such cases, companies might more wisely have tapped the ART market beforehand and bought “contingent capital,” according to Culp.
 Offered by insurers and reinsurers, the product enables a company to pick up quick capital by selling securities to the insurer at a preset price if a specified bad event happens.

 That could make raising capital a whole lot cheaper.
 “Instead of having to issue common stock, you get it from a contingent-capital insurer that knows you better than the investor community does — and thus gives you a better price,” he explains.

 Hacking Through the Hype

 To make such moves, however, finance executives need to know what the various ART products actually do.
-That’s a tricky task, since the products are often ill-named, says Culp.
+That’s tricky, says Culp, since the products are often ill-named.

 Among his examples of flashy, though unhelpful, terms of ART: “earnings-per-share insurance” (a policy including a number of different kinds of coverage) and “adverse-development coverage” (insurance for that part of a loss that exceeds what the buyer has self-insured).

 Indeed, Culp thinks that much of his task in teaching the course is to help executives sort through puffery.
 To be astute consumers, they need to be able to “look at what the product itself is,” he says, “rather than what somebody calls it in the marketing department.”